mmcshane/salp/README.md

 If `libstdapsdt` is installed globally (e.g. from the PPA above or via `make install`), you should be able to simply `go build` or `go test`.
-However if you have built `libstapsdt` form source then you will need to tell the `cgo` tool how to find the headers and .so files for `libstapsdt` using the `CGO_CFLAGS`, `CGO_LDFLAGS`, and `LD_LIBRARY_PATH` environment variables.
+However if you have built `libstapsdt` from source then you will need to tell the `cgo` tool how to find the headers and .so files for `libstapsdt` using the `CGO_CFLAGS`, `CGO_LDFLAGS`, and `LD_LIBRARY_PATH` environment variables.